IATI/IATI-Developer-Documentation/ssot/proposal.rst

 Much of the technical backend of the Single Source of Truth is set up now.
 The big next step is to work on the human processes of managing the git repositories properly etc.

-We can do this in tandem with our work on 1.04 - `<http://dev.iatistandard.org>`__ has been set up to build from the Single Source of Truth, and this will become the new website when 1.04 is released.

 Current versions of the standard